chendo/filepath/README.md

 I'll probably write a recipe for homebrew at some point.

+This requires Snow Leopard (10.6) and access for assistive devices must be enabled in Accessibility.

+This only works on applications that use NSDocument.
+Let me know if it doesn't work for an application with a draggable handle in the title bar.

-This requires Snow Leopard (10.6) and if you somehow don't have Snow Leopard, upgrade already.
+If you somehow don't have Snow Leopard, upgrade already.

+## Usage

+    $ filepath          # Finds the most recently used window that has documents
+    $ filepath textmate # Gets documents from Textmate
+    $ filepath -f       # Always picks the first choice

 ## Bonus!